 The objectives may include but not limited to the following:

-- WT1: Investigate the potential security threats, security requirements and solutions based on QoS enhancement mechanisms for e2e encrypted XR streams/services.
+- WT1: Study security impacts of PDU set information identification in an end-to-end encryption scenario.
+For instance, how to ensure the security protection of “Obfuscated Codes and key orchestration” between XR AS/AF and 5GC, how to ensure the privacy protection of the sensitive PDU set metadata between XR AS/AF and 5GC

-- WT2: Track any potential security/privacy issues SA2/SA6/RAN WGs will have while they are in progress.
-E.g, investigate the potential security issues for the enhancement of 5GS capability/information exposure, the security issues if the PDU Set based QoS handling is supported for uplink transmission etc.
+- WT2:Investigate the potential security issues for the enhancement of 5GS capability/information exposure, the security issues if the PDU Set based QoS handling is supported for uplink transmission etc.

+NOTE: The objectives may be updated according to SA2 and SA6’s progress.

 TU estimates and dependencies